CULINARY SUMMER CAMPS IN MADISON

 PHOTOGRAPHS –

-Chef Joel or other Hemmachef representatives may take photographs during camp for use in marketing and promotional materials, with parental consent.
+Chef Joel or other Hemmachef representatives may take photographs during camp for use in marketing and promotional materials.
 No names or other personal information will be included in these photographs.
+Please let us know if you would prefer not to be included in any potential photographs.

 CLASS CANCELLATION POLICY –

 Please inform Chef Joel as soon as possible if you will not be able to attend a camp session.
-Your full camp payment minus a $25 non-refundable deposit will be refunded up to 4 weeks prior to the date of the camp.
-If you cancel after this time you will not receive a refund.
+Your full camp payment minus a $25 non-refundable deposit will be refunded up to 60 days prior to the start date of the camp.
+If you cancel between 60 days and 30 days prior to the start date of the camp, your camp payment minus a $50 non-refundable deposit will be refunded.
+If you cancel within 30 days of the camp start date you will not receive a refund.
 You may have someone attend in your child’s place, however.

 If Chef Joel must cancel for any reason, every effort will be made to reschedule the camp, and if you cannot attend at the new time, you will receive a full refund.